HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 ---
 {% include JB/setup %}

-The test creation flow in the current product had some major problems such as
+Our older test creation flow had several inherent problems associated with it:

-**1. Profile driven**<br/>Earlier to this, we had test creation based on job profiles, which was restrictive as the skills were tightly coupled to the roles and were not customizable by the recruiters.
-Like in case, I could select a profile say front-end engineer and the questions generated will only be from HTML, CSS and Javascript.
+**1. Profile driven**<br/>Earlier to this, we had test creation based on job profiles (role-based), which was restrictive as the skills were tightly coupled to the roles and were not customizable by the recruiters.
+For example, I could select a profile say front-end engineer and the questions generated will only be from HTML, CSS and Javascript.
 So, if a recruiter wanted to generate questions for a front-end engineer profile to test `React` skill, they had to add them manually from our questions library or theirs.

-**2. Complex structure**<br/>Surprisingly, we missed to provide an intuitive step-wise test creation flow and had polluted the interface with unwanted form elements.
+**2. Complex UI**<br/>The older interface was filled with unwanted form elements and had almost no provision to support newer question types.
+We somehow missed to provide a scalable and an intuitive step-by-step test creation flow that catered to the needs of our non-technical recruiters.

-**3. Inefficient algorithm**<br/>The algorithm used for generating the questions was inefficient.
-For example, there was no logic to get a variety of mixed questions either from the HackerEarth questions library or their own questions library or both.
+**3. Rigid algorithm**<br/>The algorithm we used for selecting the test questions was relatively rigid, so there was a limited scope in picking questions from a mix of skills and of varied difficulties, either from the HackerEarth's questions library or from the company's library or both.

-**4. Restricted question types**<br/>Scope to include more question types such as SQL and front-end project was in demand and the interface was already bloated.
+**4. Restricted question types**<br/>Though there was a demand from our customers to include additional question types such as SQL, front-end project and Java project questions to the test creation flow, we could not accommodate them as the interface was already bloated.

 <video width="100%" height="auto" autoplay loop muted controls>
     <source src="/videos/old_test_creation.mp4" type="video/mp4">